we-do-it-lu/NerdMiner_v2/README.md

 **TOP BUTTON**
 - One click > change screen.
-- Hold 5 seconds > top right button to **reset the configurations and reboot** your NerdMiner.
+- Hold 5 seconds > enter **configuration mode** and edit current config via Wifi.
+You could change your settings or verify them.
 - Hold and power up > enter **configuration mode** and edit current config via Wifi.
 You could change your settings or verify them.